Shopping In London

 Until quite recently, Old Bond St was home to art galleries and this accounts for the presence of auctioneers Sotheby’s, Bonham’s and Phillips on Bond St.

-Look out for statue of FDR and Winston Churchill in conversation on a bench and the Handel House museum at 25 Brook St where the composer lived for 36 years and died in 1759.
+Look out for statue of FDR and Winston Churchill in conversation on a bench and the Handel House Museum at 25 Brook St where the composer Handel lived for 36 years and died in 1759.
 Next door at 23 Brook St is the flat where Jimi Hendrix lived.

 Quick detour up South Molton St a pleasant pedestrianised street with some cafes and smart shops of a slightly more affordable nature.
 Links Brook St with Oxford St

 Expect to see: ladies who lunch, ladies who shop, celebrities in disguise (dark glasses, big hats)

 Charing Cross Road famous for its bookshops, it runs down the east side of Soho, connecting Tottenham Court Rd with Leicester Square and later Trafalgar Square.
 Not a shopping highlight unless you are looking for a particular book.
 Try the big stores Foyles and Blackwells for hard to find titles.
 Blackwells have a service where they can print you a copy of an out-of-print book while you wait.
 Some of the independent, specialist bookshops remain in Charing Cross Road but they are slowly fading away as rents rise.